rezafotohi/FedAnil/README.md

 Please raise other issues and concerns you found.
 Thank you!

 ## Acknowledgments
-(1) The code of the [*Fully functional blockchain application implemented in Python from scratch*] is inspired by Satwik's (https://github.com/satwikkansal/python_blockchain_app).
+(1) The code of the [*Fully functional blockchain application implemented in Python from scratch*](https://github.com/satwikkansal/python_blockchain_app) is inspired by Satwik's.

 (2) The code of Validation and Consensus scheme used in FedAnil is inspired by [*VBFL implementation*](https://github.com/hanglearning/VBFL).